An empty house is always full.

 Cara Downey lives in a small village in Western Massachusetts.
 She enjoys exploring empty New England mill factories and working as a mental health therapist at a college in Southern Vermont.
 She is the founder of Freagh Cottage Residency for Artists + Writers, a creative residency located on the west coast of Ireland.

 Erin Calabria grew up on the edge of a field in rural Western Massachusetts and currently lives in Magdeburg, Germany.
-Her writing has been nominated for Best of the Net 2015 and selected as a winner for The Best Small Fictions 2017.
+Her writing has been nominated for Best of the Net and the Pushcart Prize and was selected as a winner for The Best Small Fictions 2017.
 You can read more of her work in Split Lip Magazine, Sundog Lit, Third Point Press, and other places.
-She tweets @erin_calabria.